 The board is made up of dedicated individuals with expertise in strategic, financial, marketing and business management, a commitment to Octapod’s values and a passion for our community cultural development work in the region.

 Lauren van Katwyk

-Lauren works in public galleries and is interested in developing young audiences in the arts.
-During 12+ years in the arts sector, she launched ‘The Art Factory’ at Maitland Regional Art Gallery, and interned at the Tate Modern, UK and the Art Gallery of New South Wales and in her current role, developed several successful programs at Newcastle Art Gallery including Last Fridays and the Youth Reference Group.
+Lauren works in public galleries and is interested in developing new audiences in the arts.
+During 12 years in the arts sector, she launched ‘The Art Factory’ at Maitland Regional Art Gallery, interned at the Tate Modern, UK and the Art Gallery of New South Wales and in her current role, developed several successful programs at Newcastle Art Gallery including Last Fridays and the Youth Reference Group.
 Lauren is currently Audience Development and Visitor Services Coordinator at Newcastle Art Gallery, and has been Chair of the Octapod Board since February 2019.

-Karen has a Masters in Business Leadership and has worked in the community sector for over 25 years, the last 20 in management and senior management roles.
+Karen has a Masters in Business Leadership and has worked in the community sector for over 25 years.
 She is currently the Manager, Sector Operations for National Disability Services, NSW.
-She has a keen interest is supporting community organisations manage change and develop sustainable operating models.
+She has a keen interest is supporting community organisations to manage change and develop sustainable operating models.

 Chanel is a Project Manager at Forsythes Technology, and has prior experience in the tertiary and government sectors.
 With qualifications in Psychology, IT and Project Management, her work involves solving business problems and leveraging new technology to make people’s work-life easier.
 Chanel is also the Secretary of Hunter Young Professionals and is a keen advocate for celebrating the diverse talent that the Hunter has to offer.